hitesh-vs/hitesh-vs.github.io/_projects/4_project.md

 description: An RL framework for mobile manipulators to learn navigation and grasping tasks sequentially for Household tasks
 img: assets/img/RLimage.png
 importance: 3
-category: Robot Control and RL
+category: Robot Control and Navigation
 ---

 This project presents a framework for mobile manipulators using Hierarchical Reinforcement Learning (HRL) and Reward Shaping to tackle complex tasks efficiently.
 Intrinsic Curiosity fosters self-driven exploration, while Unity ML Agents enable a proof-of-concept for navigation and object manipulation in unknown environments.
 Future work aims to integrate large language models (LLMs) for task decomposition and enhanced automation.